Gordon–Luecke theorem

 These results follow from the following (also called the Gordon–Luecke theorem): no nontrivial Dehn surgery on a nontrivial knot in the 3-sphere can yield the 3-sphere.

 The theorem was proved by Cameron Gordon and John Luecke.
 Essential ingredients of the proof are their joint work with Marc Culler and Peter Shalen on the cyclic surgery theorem, combinatorial techniques in the style of Litherland, thin position, and Scharlemann cycles.

 For link complements, it is not in fact true that links are determined by their complements.
-For example, JHC Whitehead proved that there are infinitely many links whose complements are all homeomorphic to the Whitehead link.
+For example, JHC Whitehead proved that there are infinitely many links whose complements are all homeomorphic to the complement of the Whitehead link.
 His construction is to twist along a disc spanning an unknotted component (as is the case for either component of the Whitehead link).
 Another method is to twist along an annulus spanning two components.
 Gordon proved that for the class of links where these two constructions are not possible there are finitely many links in this class with a given complement.